Who and what is Kim?

 The Korean Tea Ceremony or darye is a traditional form of tea ceremony practiced in Korea and it is more than 1,000 years old.
 The beauty of the Korean tea ceremony is the elegant process of brewing tea and creating a space for enjoyment and harmony.

-Bumbling around Seoul many years ago, I found myself pushing open a wooden gate of a beautiful Buddhist center.
-I was welcomed by a monk who served me tea for hours and introduced me to many lovely people there.
-This was my first experience with tea in this way, it was far from the microwaved water and tea bag I had known from childhood.
-It was elegant in its simplicity, quiet, and all-consuming.
+Bumbling around one day in Seoul I pushed open an ancient wooden gate to see a magical buddhist temple, in the center of downtown practically.
+I was speechless at what lied beyond the gate.
+I was welcomed immediately by a monk who kindly invited me in for tea.
+We sat for hours drinking all kinds of tea, each had a story.
+This was my first experience with tea in this way, it was elegant in its simplicity, totally quiet, and slow.
 Everything disappeared except for the tea that afternoon and I walked home on air, or so it seemed.

 What is Pojagi?